 A number of government and non-government agencies provide services to victims of crime.
 We work with these agencies to provide advice and coordinate effective services for victims.

-If you or your family or whānau have been affected by crime, there are a range of services available to help you deal with the practical and emotional effects of the crime at each stage of the criminal justice process, and afterwards.
+If you or your family or whānau have been affected by crime, there are a range of services, including financial assistance, available to help you deal with the practical and emotional effects of the crime at each stage of the criminal justice process, and afterwards.